Skip to content

 GitLab CI · Ruff · pytest

 A minimal GitLab CI pipeline with Ruff reporting and pytest gating.
-Students learn what CI actually is — not a box to check, but a continuous feedback loop shaping how they write code.
+Students learn CI as a continuous feedback loop that shapes how they write code.

 lab_wasm